News 2 February – My election guide for the WA election has now been published.

 - Julie Mathieson for Western Australia re-named Western Australian Party (July 2017)

-- Micro Business Party re-named Small Business Party (October 2018)
+- Micro Business Party re-named Small Business Party (October 2018) and the WAXit Party (January 2021)

 - Fluoride Free WA Party re-named Health Australia Party (May 2019)